As the price of high-quality cameras has continued to fall, the art and craft of photography have flourished.

 You’ll have a better chance at success if you start with a specific target audience.

-You’re more likely to succeed if you start your business with a specific product or service designed for a particular group of people.
+You’re more likely to succeed if you start your photography business with a specific product or service designed for a particular group of people (for example, wedding photography, or wedding photography for non-traditional weddings).
 And you’ll gain experience more quickly by concentrating in a specific area.

 This is true for any business, not just a photography business.
 For example, in our definitive guide on how to start a successful clothing brand or clothing line, we suggest that aspiring apparel entrepreneurs choose their niche too.
 It’s too hard to compete, especially when you start when you don’t specialize.